-To showcase all your hard work we encourage all individuals, clubs, counties and areas to submit an International Contest for recognition.
+To showcase all your hard work, we encourage all individuals, clubs, counties and areas to submit an international project for recognition.

-Submit one or more project(s) that implements KEHA's Projects & Programs.
+Submit one or more projects(s) that implements KEHA Projects and Programs.

 - 1. Entries should be typed, however neatly printed handwritten entries are accepted. - 2.
 Entries must be in a binder. - 3.
 Entries must include Contest Cover Page (found in KEHA Manual in the Appendix section). - 4.
 Entries must be postmarked by March 1.
 Entries sent by e-mail must follow the hard copy rules. - 5.
-All donations must be sent to the current KEHA treasurer, with the check payable to KEHA.
-In the MEMO field, write where donation is from and which International fund it is meant for. - 6.
-Must include supporting materials (example: pictures, newspaper clippings, invitation, program etc.) for the entries must be photocopies. - 7.
-All Contest entries are to be sent to you International State Chair
+All donations must be sent to the KEHA treasurer with check payable to KEHA.
+In the MEMO field, write where donation is from and which international fund it is meant for. - 6.
+Must include photocopies of supporting materials (example: pictures, newspaper clippings, invitation, program, etc.) - 7.
+All contest entries are to be sent to the State International Chair.